 Solidago spp.
 (Goldenrod)

 The long spires of goldenrod look like fireworks in the fall garden.
 They’re also an important source of late-season nectar for butterflies and other pollinators.
 For garden use, choose one of the more restrained clump-forming goldenrods, which are less aggressive than the ones that spread by rhizome.

 Several different species are native to the Midwest, but we’re focusing here on ones suited to the garden.
 Clump-forming Solidago rugosa ‘Fireworks’ (above) grows to about 3′ x 3′, making it substantial but not overwhelming.
-Other compact, clump-forming choices include S. caesia, hybrid S. x Little Lemon and S. canadensis Golden Baby.
+Other compact, clump-forming choices include S. caesia, hybrid S. x Little Lemon, and S. canadensis Golden Baby.

 By the way, goldenrod isn’t the cause of hay fever.
 That sneezing is more likely due to ragwort, which looks like goldenrod and blooms around the same time.

-Sporobolus heterolepsis (Prairie dropseed)
+Sporobolus heterolepis (Prairie dropseed)

 Prairie dropseed boasts airy culms that dance above the mounds of finely textured foliage.
 We love to use it in mass plantings so the sun can backlight the seedheads.
-In the fall, the green foliage turns golden orange, then fades to white in winter.
+In the fall, the green foliage turns golden orange, then fades to buff in winter.
 In summer and fall, prairie dropseed takes on the smell of toasted grain or popcorn!

 Prairie dropseed requires full sun but isn’t fussy about soil.
 As with most of our native grasses, too-rich soil can make it flop.
 Once established, it handles both drought and occasional flooding with ease.
 The species grows to about 3′ in flower.
 The new cultivar ‘Tara’ has the same graceful form in a more compact size, topping out at 2′ in flower.